Declaminius/LaTeX-Markdown-Converter/Example/Markdown/Notes/Properties of the characteristic curve. Proof.md

 v_1(z) &= \tau + \sqrt{2\frac{P(\tau)}{P''(\tau)}}\sqrt{1 - z/\rho} + \mathcal{O}(1 - z/\rho),
 \end{split} \qquad z \to \rho^{-},
 \end{equation*}$$
 corresponding to the dominant small root $u_1$ and the dominant large root $v_1$.
-In order to expand this informal discussion into a full proof, we refer to the theory of Newton-Puiseux expansions presented in Theorem [[Theorem 2.1.5]].
+In order to expand this informal discussion into a full proof, we refer to the theory of Newton-Puiseux expansions presented in Theorem [[Newton-Puiseux theorem]].
 50. See \[[[Basic analytic combinatorics of directed lattice paths|Banderier & Flajolet, 2002, Theorem 3, p.~61–64]]\] and \[[[Basic analytic combinatorics of directed lattice paths|Banderier & Flajolet, 2002, Theorem 6, pp.~72–75]]\]. {\qquad\blacksquare}